isontheline/pro.webssh.net/documentation/src/docs/documentation/pricing.md

 | [VPN-Over-SSH](/documentation/help/networking/vpn-over-ssh/) | :white_check_mark: | :cross_mark: | :cross_mark: |

 ??? abstract "How to find which version of WebSSH I'm using?"
-    Just keep a look at the app name on your device :
+    Just take a look at the WebSSH app name on your device :

      * If it's "WebSSH" then you are using the main version of WebSSH.
      * If it's "eWebSSH" then you are using the Essential version of WebSSH.